luckybit4755/muscleLLM/README.md

 Currently, there are just 2 personalities: Muscle Man and AI Assistant.

-1. ./muscleLLM.py --model_path models/StableBeluga-13B-GGML/stablebeluga-13b.ggmlv3.q2_K.bin
+1. ./muscleLLM.py -m models/StableBeluga-13B-GGML/stablebeluga-13b.ggmlv3.q2_K.bin
-2. ./muscleLLM.py --model_path [yada-yada] --personality ai
+2. ./muscleLLM.py -m [yada-yada] -p ai

 So, the personality bits are stored in subdirectories with multiple .txt files because I'm kind of lazy and it's convenient for me.

+Be sure to run in the same environment you build lama-cpp-python etc

 You can contribute if you want!